 In practical terms, this means RTLS is no longer a passive reporting system.
 It is an active orchestration layer.
 The platform does not simply show that an asset is in Room 412 — it detects that Room 412 has had zero IV pump availability for 20 minutes, that the neighboring unit has three idle pumps, and triggers an automated redistribution alert before a shortage affects patient care.

 Penguin’s RTLS 3.0 platform represents this shift explicitly.
 The company’s CEO Mohammed Smadi defines it directly: “What organizations need now is intelligent operations, not just dots on a map.”
 Location data without intelligence is monitoring.
 Location data with intelligence is operations.
+Penguin’s AI + Location Intelligence white paper covers how hospitals are making this transition in practice.

 How to Evaluate an RTLS System: Five Questions